 In a contract for sale of a property, a party may inform the other that they are unable to settle on the appointed date, or they are unwilling to do so, for some other reason.

 Where a buyer expresses that intention, the seller may rely upon that stated intention and may have the right to immediately exercise its rights under the contract and either seek to enforce the contract or accept the repudiation and terminate the contract .
 They do not have to await the due date for the performance obligation and can act immediately.

 This immediate right arises because of the other party’s statement of intention that they cannot or will not meet their obligations.

 The temptation to act immediately to terminate is most likely to be attractive if the seller can forfeit the deposit and has another buyer ready willing and able to settle and pay a better price.

-In a declining market-the opposite may apply-that is-a seller may want to try to enforce the contract out of fear that on a resale the price will be lower, they will have to pursue the defaulting buyer for damages.
+In a declining market, the opposite may apply.
+That is, a seller may want to try to enforce the contract out of fear that on a resale the price will be lower, and they will have to pursue the defaulting buyer for damages.

 Make sure the statement of intention is clear and unequivocal

 However, before any consideration of electing to terminate for an anticipatory breach of contract, the innocent party needs to be absolutely certain that the expression of intention to default is clear and unequivocal.
-A prudent party would seek to have written statement to that effect as evidence of the anticipatory breach.
+A prudent party would seek to have a written statement to that effect as evidence of the anticipatory breach of contract.